Gio-Dzadza/magic-card/README.md

 - useState 🎣🔢
 - useEffect 🎣🔍

- useState is used to manage state within the component.
+ 🧮useState is used to manage state within the component.
 It allows us to declare a state variable and a function to update that variable.
 In this project, it is used to keep track of the state of the game such as the cards, the turns, the choices, the disabled state, and the end game state.
 For example, we use useState to declare the cards state variable and the setCards function to update it.

- useEffect is used to perform side effects within a functional component.
+ 🎨useEffect is used to perform side effects within a functional component.
 It allows us to run some code after the component is mounted, or when a specific variable changes.
 In this project, we use useEffect to shuffle the cards on component mount and to check if the game is over.
 We also use it to handle the logic of comparing two choices and to update the points after the game is over.

  This project was developed by Giorgi Dzadzamia as a learning exercise in React.